AviatrixSystems/ace-automation-day-zero/docs/lab1.md

 Here is an overview of the tasks in this lab:

-- Deploy Aviatrix Controller from [Self-Service](https://selfservice.aviatrix.com)
+- Deploy an Aviatrix Controller/CoPilot from [Self-Service](https://selfservice.aviatrix.com).
-- Fork ACE code for this lab as a remote repository in your own account.
+- Fork the ACE code for this lab as a remote repository in your own `GitHub` account.
 Learn more about what forking a repo means [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-- Personalize the code for your accounts
+- Personalize the code for your account(s).
-- Connect GitHub with Terraform Cloud
+- Connect GitHub with Terraform Cloud.
-- Adopt a VCS-driven workflow
+- Adopt a VCS-driven workflow.
 - Deploy the following infrastructure from scratch for ACE Inc.

 ![Topology](images/intro-topology.png)

 ## Aviatrix Self-Service

-Log into Aviatrix Self-Service and execute the Controller/CoPilot use-case.
+Log into Aviatrix [Self-Service](https://selfservice.aviatrix.com) and execute the Controller/CoPilot use-case.

-Note the public IPs addresses for both instances.
+Note the public IPs addresses for both Controller and CoPilot instances.
 We will be using them at different points in the lab.
 Note that all of the infrastructure that we'll be creating will be via code.
 We'll only use the UI to validate or visualize what's been built.

-In addition to deploying a Controller and CoPilot instances in AWS, the Self-Service Tool will also take care of onboarding your AWS account into the platform.
+In addition to deploying a Controller and CoPilot instance in AWS, the Self-Service Tool will also take care of onboarding your AWS account on the platform.

 **Note:** This training focuses on AWS for both control plane and data path - although the concepts apply equally to other clouds.
 The power of Aviatrix!